-Blechman has more than 40 years of distinguished service in the national security field.
-An expert on political/military policies, military strategy, and defense budgets and industries, he has worked in the Departments of State and Defense and at the Office of Management and Budget, and is a frequent consultant to the US Government on a wide range of subjects.
-Among other boards and commissions, Blechman served on the Commission to Assess the Ballistic Missile Threat to the United States (1998-99), the Defense Policy Board (2002-06), and the Mayor's Bioterrorism Preparedness and Response Program Advisory Committee in the District of Columbia (2004-06).
-He is currently a member of the Department of State Advisory Committee on Transformational Diplomacy.
+Blechman has nearly fifty years of distinguished service in national security, in both the public and private sectors.
+He is an expert on political and military policies, military strategy, and defense budgets and industries.
+Blechman has worked in the Departments of State and Defense, and at the Office of Management and Budget.
+At various times during his career, he has been associated with the Brookings Institution, the Carnegie Endowment for International Peace, the Center for Naval Analyses, and the Center for Strategic and International Studies.
+Among other boards and commissions, Blechman served on the Commission to Assess the Ballistic Missile Threat to the United States (1998-99), the Defense Policy Board (2002-06), and the Department of State Advisory Committee on Transformational Diplomacy (2005-08).

 Elements of a Nuclear Disarmament Treaty (Stimson, 2010) - with Alexander Bollfrass